 What is your goal?

 Why are you taking the time to scan your way through a box of pictures?
-Is it to empty out a box? or do you want to create a personal digital archive of the old pictures etc…?
-The reason why I ask is because your end goal will be one of the determining, and motivating factors, for working on this.
-Then ask yourself…
+Is it to empty out a box?
+Kill time?
+Create a personal digital archive of old pictures?

 Ask yourself is this is the kind of project I am capable of starting and seeing through to the end?